 Offbeat Getaways in Maharashtra

 A getaway from Mumbai is needed once in a while to refresh and rejuvenate.
 There are many options for short getaways – from lush forest reserves to idiosyncratic cultural experiences.
 And luckily for travel enthusiasts, the city is connected to multiple destinations with some of the best highways making road trips a lot of fun.
+Safety should be your number one priority when taking a road trip with your family.
+However, some accidents can’t be avoided and that’s why you should always have the contact information of a truck accident lawyer.
 With a self drive car rental app, it is easy to make impromptu plans.
 Here are some rather unique and offbeat destinations in Maharashtra.

 The towering Kalavantin Durg is regarded as one of the most dangerous fortresses in the world.
 It takes a climb up some very steep rock-carved steps to reach the summit.
 Maybe this is why this scenic spot in the forests just outside Mumbai remains an offbeat destination.
 Apart from the hair-raising hike, one can also soak in some pristine scenery on the 48-km journey.